-In April 2017 I secured a part-time job as Assistant Gardener at Ordsall Hall and Gardens, working under Head Gardener Lindsay Berry, until her move to be Head Gardener at Haddon Hall, Derbyshire, in May 2018.
+In April 2017 I took a part-time job as Assistant Gardener at Ordsall Hall and Gardens, working under Head Gardener Lindsay Berry, until her move to be Head Gardener at Haddon Hall, Derbyshire, in May 2018.
 I then stepped up to acting Head Gardener, looking after the gardens with our team of dedicated and hard-working volunteers for a few months, before our new Head Gardener, Jo Green, joined us in December 2018.

 My wife, Jo, and I have been growing fruit, vegetables, herbs and flowers on Plot #59 of Langley Allotments in Prestwich, North Manchester since 2014.
-We grow stepover and cordon apples on our main plot, and in 2017 we took on a second plot, Plot #79, which along with two other plot holders, we’ve turned into a 20-tree orchard that includes culinary and dessert apples, pears, plums, plus a quince, medlar and damson.
+We grow stepover and cordon apples on our main plot, and in 2017 we took on a second plot, Plot #79, which along with two other plot holders, we’ve turned into a 20-tree orchard that includes culinary and dessert apples, pears and plums, plus a quince, medlar and damson.

-If you have any comments, questions or queries, please do feel free to leave a reply on any relevant blog post, or you can drop me a line or Tweet me @nftorchard and I’ll get back to you as soon as I can.
+If you have any comments, questions or queries, please do feel free to leave a reply on any relevant blog post, or you can drop me a line or Tweet @nftorchard and I’ll get back to you as soon as I can.